The Perfect Auckland to Wellington Road Trip Itinerary

-Hopefully you’ve planned your New Zealand road trip in the summer months, because the aqua seas and white sandy beaches of the Coromandel Peninsula will have you wanting to dip more than just a few toes in.
-If not, Hot Water Beach might still appeal - warm spring water bubbling up from just below the sand makes for a cosy spa bath, even if you do have to dig it out yourself.
-Beyond the beaches, the peninsula offers plenty of hiking, waterfall chasing and breathtaking views.
+Travelling East for the first stop rather than going South straight from Auckland to Wellington is completely worth it.
+Hopefully you’ve also planned your New Zealand road trip in the summer months, because the aqua seas and white sandy beaches of the Coromandel Peninsula will have you wanting to dip more than just a few toes in.
+If not, Hot Water Beach might still appeal.
+It is exactly what it says it is, a hot water beach with warm spring water bubbling up from just below the sand which makes for a cosy spa bath, even if you do have to dig it out yourself.

 Stop 2: Hamilton-Waikato

 Lord of the Rings fans won’t want to leave this stop off the self drive itinerary - a visit to the Hamilton-Waikato region is a visit to The Shire (Hobbiton village).
 It is the original LOTR and The Hobbit movie scene, a remaining intact set completely open to visitors, and you don’t even have to be a hobbit or wizard to stop by.
 We strongly recommend booking overnight on your Auckland to Wellington itinerary so you can spend a full day here if you are, like us, the biggest fans.